Worldwide Shipping & Tracking

 TPS lag refers to "ticks per second" lag, which affects how the game processes actions.
 A normal TPS rate is around 20.
 If it drops, players may notice delays in game actions.

-command to see the current TPS rate.
+To troubleshoot TPS lag, start by checking the server's performance.
+Use the /tps command to see the current TPS rate.
 If it is low, consider these steps:

 Players should also monitor their latency.
 High ping can contribute to TPS issues, so ensure a stable internet connection.